-We are joined by Matt Chandler, he is the author of the new book, The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.
+We are joined again by guest Matt Chandler.
+He’s the lead pastor at The Village Church in Dallas, and the author of the new book The Mingling of Souls: God’s Design for Love, Marriage, Sex, and Redemption.

-And in the first part of mingling I really address attraction as a good thing, but not at the level to where our culture has put it, because gravity always wins.
-I mean, you can be physically attractive, but we are all wrinkling, we all know: the nose and the ears never quit growing.
-I mean it is only a matter of time till that little component that we are basing so much on starts to vanish and is replaced by an attraction founded on character and covenant.
+In the first part of The Mingling of Souls, I really address attraction as a good thing, but not at the level to where our culture has put it, because gravity always wins.
+I mean, you can be physically attractive, but we are all wrinkling, the nose and the ears never quit growing.
+I mean, it is only a matter of time till that little component that we are basing so much on starts to vanish and is replaced by an attraction founded on character and covenant.

 And so a way that I have tried to help people understand this is that when I got cancer everything that was sexy about me vanished: my strength, my vibrancy, my sense of humor, my creative romantic pursuit of Lauren.
 All of that was gone for two years.
 And my hair is out, and I have just become a shriveled-up version of what I was before the cancer.
 And thank God that Lauren is not going: “Man, I am just not physically attracted to him right now.”
 But she entered into covenant with me, loved the character that God had formed in my heart, and now my character, my godliness, are what fuel her attraction to me physically.

 And so I think we have got it backwards.
 I think we have been discipled by the culture that physical sexual attraction is first, and then once that is there, then let’s see if character, godliness and compatibility are there.
 And I think it is backwards.

 I think character, compatibility, godliness — once those are there — I think those fuel attraction in a way that would please God and is much safer for our souls.